 Non-Senate faculty members (e.g. Clinical faculty, Adjunct faculty, Visiting titles in the Professor series) are covered by the Standing Order of the Regents 103.9.
 In an early termination case, the non-Senate faculty member is entitled to elect either the procedures described in this policy or the procedures described by Appendix III, Section II of the Irvine Division of the Academic Senate manual.
 In selecting one of these two options, the appointee waives the right to use the other for a review of the same grievance.

 The Chancellor has designated the Office of Academic Personnel as the grievance liaison for this policy.
-Normally, the Director of Academic Employee Relations and Faculty Development will serve as the grievance liaison.
+Normally, the Director of Academic Personnel, or Designee, will serve as the grievance liaison.
 The Vice Provost for Academic Personnel will normally be designated by the Executive Vice Chancellor to act on his behalf and render the final decision for a grievance appealed to Step 3.

 - A formal grievance (Step 2) must be filed in writing with the grievance liaison within thirty (30) calendar days from the date on which the appointee knew, or could reasonably be expected to know, of the event or act which gave rise to the grievance, or within thirty (30) calendar days after the date of separation, whichever is earlier.